dev-andrew-emad/Blog-Management/README.md

 GET /api/posts – List all posts

-POST /api/posts – Create a new post (Admin only)
+POST /api/posts – Create a new post

 POST /api/comments – Add comment to a post